microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SCFilePlanPropertyAuthority/readme.md

 ## Description

-This resource configures a citation entry for Security and Compliance File Plans.
+This resource configures an authority entry for Security and Compliance File Plans.